Pushkarfrns/HW-5-Product-demand-data-set/README.md

 Loaded the Historical Product Demand.csv in a dataframes.

-* Additional Information #1: To find total number of products that belong to each category.
+* *Additional Information #1*: To find total number of products that belong to each category.
-*Viusalization
-Converted the above new data into a new data frame (df_nba_elo_No_of_matches_each_day).
+* Viusalization: Plotted a graph, number of products against each category of products Converted the above new data into a new data frame (df_nba_elo_No_of_matches_each_day).

 Saved the resulted dataframe in a csv (AdditionalInfo#1_Count_Of_Match_Played_dateWise.csv)